Teen Says He Was Scammed While Playing ‘Fortnite’

 One Ohio mom and her son are sharing their story to bring awareness to others about the possibility of being scammed while playing online video games after their own experience with scammers.
-According to reports from CBS New York, 13-year-old Jake Bates says he was convinced by a fellow Fortnite player to share his username and password.
+According to a report from CBS New York, 13-year-old Jake Bates says he was convinced by a fellow Fortnite player to share his username and password.
 In exchange for the information, the nefarious player promised young Bates would be given free skins and accessories for his Fortnite avatar.

 Fortnite was created by Epic Games and allows players from all over the world to chat live while playing together to find weapons and resources while trying to avoid being killed as they attack other players/teams.

 Reports from 9to5Mac say the game has already earned over $1 billion through in-game purchases alone.
-Users are able to download and play the for free but additional skins and dance moves cost real money.
+Users are able to download and play for free but additional skins and dance moves cost real money.
 Bates had his mother’s credit card linked to the game and had already spent over $300 of his own money to pick up new clothes for his avatar.

 Amy Bates says the scammer earned her son’s trust over a time before asking for his login information.